oozou/stateful-context/README.md

 })
 ```

-And it's implemented in 7 lines of code.
+And this StatefulContext is [implemented using 8 lines of code](index.js).

 Usage